Retatrutide (GLP-RT) — what the triple-receptor research actually shows

 UAE-specific regulatory status: the molecule is not on the UAE Ministry of Health and Prevention (MoHAP) registered-medicines list and not approved by the Department of Health (DoH) Abu Dhabi or Dubai Health Authority for human clinical use.
 Research-grade availability for laboratory and pre-clinical work is a separate question from clinical approval and is the framing UAE-distributed sources operate under.

-How GLP-RT compares to single- and dual-agonist classes
+How Retatrutide / GLP-RT compares to single- and dual-agonist classes

 Three generations of incretin agonists are now in research or clinical use.
-Each has a distinct receptor activation profile and a different reported weight-reduction ceiling in published trials:
+Each has a distinct receptor activation profile and a different reported weight-reduction ceiling in published trials.
+We have a separate side-by-side at the Retatrutide vs Tirzepatide vs Semaglutide comparison; the short version below:

 - GLP-1 mono-agonist class — single receptor.
 Weekly subcutaneous dosing.
 Mean weight reduction in Phase 3 obesity trials runs around −15% at ~68 weeks at the highest approved dose.
 The first commercial entrants in this class drove the 2022 incretin-prescription explosion.